talia-storymaker/cartoon-dog-creator/README.md

 # Cartoon dog creator

-Using the power of SVG and Vue, you can alter various aspects of this simple dog head graphic (specifically, the color of various elements and the length of the ear).
+Fun Vue app that lets people design an SVG cartoon dog by changing various options (currently colors and sizes of various items).